Quasi right-veering braids and non-loose links: Depth of transverse links

-\begin{proof} ($\Leftarrow$) Suppose that the braid $L$ is non-quasi-right-veering.
+($\Leftarrow$) Suppose that the braid $\cL$ is not quasi-right-veering.
 As in the proof of Theorem~\ref{theorem:main}, we can construct a transverse overtwisted disk with only one negative elliptic point in the complement of $L$.
 By Theorem~\ref{theorem:depth} we have $d(K) \leq 1$.
 On the other hand, since the binding of any open book is non-loose \cite{ev} and $K$ contains the binding $B$ we have $d(K)\geq d(B)\geq 1$.